Holden Zimmerman

 Bio:

-Holden Zimmerman (she/her) is a third-year Ph.D. student in International History with a regional specialization in Western Europe and Japan.
-Her research focuses on the history of the Red Cross movement in the late 19th and 20th centuries with a focus on internationalism, nationalism, gender, and humanitarianism.
-She has passed her exam fields in 20th Century International History, Modern European History, Modern Japanese History, and Gender and Sexuality in Modern Europe.
-Her dissertation is tentatively titled: “The Japanese Red Cross in Global Perspective: Nation, Empire, and Nurses.”
+Holden Zimmerman is a Ph.D. candidate (May 2026 graduation) in International History, whose research stretches across Japan, the United States, and Europe.
+Her work focuses on the history of the Red Cross movement in the late 19th and early 20th centuries, with a focus on the intersection of international diplomacy, humanitarianism, and gender.
+Her dissertation is tentatively titled: “The Red Cross, Women, and Humanitarian Diplomacy: Nation, Empire, and Nurses.”